yaza-putu/laravel-repository-with-service/README.md

     }
 ```

-5. on your controller need call ->toJson() end of method service to auto generate response json from ServiceApi extends class
+5. In your controller need call ->toJson() end of method service to auto generate response json (If extends with class ServiceApi)
 ```php
 public function methodNameOnController() {
     return $this->nameOfService->methodOfService()->toJson();